alex-lit/vue-apollo-kit/README.md

     customFetch: (uri, options) => {
       return buildAxiosFetch($axios, (config) => {
         /**
-         * Заголовок сформированный apollo, например при использовании
-         * параметра 'formDataSerializer'
-         */
-        const apolloHeaders: Record<string, string> = Object.fromEntries(
-          (options.headers as any).entries(),
+         * Apollo formed header, for example, when using the 'formDataSerializer' parameter */ const apolloHeaders: Record<string, string> = Object.fromEntries( (options.headers as any).entries(),